Private Tours with Preservation Detroit

 I’m ready to book a tour.
 What’s the process?

 First, we’ll work closely with you to choose the perfect tour and guide for your needs.
 Once you’ve settled your group’s date, time, and size and scope of tour, we’ll confirm the details via email.
 Since we are an entirely volunteer-operated group, we ask for confirmation and payment two weeks in advance.
-We accept credit card payment via PayPal and over the phone and, with enough time for processing, will accept personal and business checks.
+We accept credit card payment via PayPal and, with enough time for processing, will accept personal and business checks.

 What is your cancellation policy?